codeunion/text-analysis/README.md

 ## Files In This Repository

 1. `textalyze.rb` is the source code for this project
-2. `sample_data` is a directory containing sample text files for our text analysis program to analyze
+2. `sample_data` is a directory containing sample text files to analyze, mostly from [Project Gutenberg](http://www.gutenberg.org/).
-3. `examples/args.rb` is a Ruby program demonstrating how command-line arguments work
-4. `examples/file_read.rb` is a Ruby program demonstrating how reading from a file in Ruby works

 ## Note!